-Subcommands let you create, list, and delete entire configuration components, and also let you get and set component properties.
-Subcommands therefore have names that reflect these five actions.
+Subcommands let you create, list, and delete entire configuration components, and get and set component properties.
+Subcommands have names that reflect these five actions:

 - create-component

 - list-components

 - delete-component

 - get-component-prop

 - set-component-prop

 Here, component names are names of managed object types.
 Subcommand component names are lower-case, hyphenated versions of the friendly names.
 When you act on an actual configuration component, you provide the name of the component as an option argument.